- Who We Serve

 Don’t (just) listen to us on this; listen to your customers.

 As customer experience experts, we look at our client organizations from the outside in, through the eyes of their customers.
 As a result, we hear what customers across industries – B2C and B2B, retail, banking, technology and others – have to say about their experiences.

 It’s not like this is a surprise; executives across the board recognize its importance.
-If they hadn’t, Googles move earlier this year to penalize non-mobile optimized websites put a boot to holdouts.
+If they hadn’t, Google’s move several years ago to penalize non-mobile optimized websites put a boot to holdouts.
 But what many have yet to realize is that mobile isn’t a subset of the internet.
 Because mobile doesn’t just mean when your customers are “mobile.”

 It means anytime, anywhere access for anyone – even if there’s a PC on the desk in from of them.
 The tipping point is here.
 Today, mobile IS the internet.
-In other words, if you’re working to improve digital customer experience, mobile is the primary channel to design for.
+In other words, if you’re working to improve digital customer experience, mobile is the primary channel to design for in your digital transformation.
 Everything else is secondary.